-- 4. Prior to the issue of the Construction Certificate the Principal Certifying Authority is to ensure that the plans state that no high front gutters will be installed. - 5.
-In accordance with the provisions of Section 81A of the Environmental Planning and Assessment Act 1979 construction works approved by this consent must not commence until: - a) A Construction Certificate has been issued by Council or an Accredited Certifier.
+- 5. Prior to the issue of the Construction Certificate the Principal Certifying Authority is to ensure that the plans state that no high front gutters will be installed. - 6.
+In accordance with the provisions of the Environmental Planning and Assessment Act 1979 construction works approved by this consent must not commence until: - A Construction Certificate has been issued by Council or an Accredited Certifier.
 Either Council or an Accredited Certifier can act as the "Principal Certifying Authority." - b) A Principal Certifying Authority has been appointed and Council has been notified in writing of the appointment. - c) At least two days notice, in writing has been given to Council of the intention to commence work.